x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 using the occasion to do some little research to make light on this matter...

-What I found out is that Fedora was not the first distro to implement this choice, but was one of the fist ones to start this 10+ years old discussion about reforming the filesystem hierarchy under Linux, that only now is reaching a more advance state.
+What I found out is that Fedora was not the first distro to implement this choice, but was one of the first ones to start this 10+ years old discussion about reforming the filesystem hierarchy under Linux, which now is reaching a more advanced state.

-For a number of reasons and necessities, the structure of the filesystems that host the binaries and libraries had changed on all the major GNU/Linux distributions, after long and painful internal work, with the purpose of providing a much cleaner structure and easier administration, with the possible side effect of leaving behind the needs of some users, that will probably migrate towards other systems.
+For several reasons and necessities, the structure of the filesystems that host the binaries and libraries had changed on all the major GNU/Linux distributions, after long and painful internal work, to provide a much cleaner structure and easier administration, with the possible side effect of leaving behind the needs of some users, that will probably migrate towards other systems.